TruFoox/HoneyWasp/README.md

 - List words that, if found in the reddit post's caption, will cause the caption to be discarded and instead use the fallback caption
   - This is not to be confused with Blacklist, which entirely discards the post if the phrase is found
   - If you want to launch multiple, separate them with commas (``caption_blacklist = thing1,thing2``)
+### Attempts Before Timeout (Auto post mode only):
+- The number you set here will determine the amount of times the bot will attempt to post before giving up.
+The bot usually fails to post due to the post being a duplicate.

 ## Built With